julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct. **The original first responders were witches, midwives, and grandmothers** — women who knew what to rub on a sting, steep for a fever, or smear on a burn.

-Call it folk herbalism, witchcraft, or old country know-how — these remedies were meant to work.
+Call it folk herbalism, witchcraft, or old country know-how — **these remedies were meant to work**.

 It was the kind of healing that smells, stains your fingers, and works better than you'd expect.